jfr3000/drip/README.md

 1. Either start a [virtual device in Android Studio](https://developer.android.com/studio/run/emulator) or [set your physical device like your Android phone up](https://developer.android.com/training/basics/firstapp/running-app) to run the app.

-1. Open a terminal in Android Studio and run `npm install`
+1. Open a terminal and run `npm install`

 1. Run `npm run android`